seapagan/update_repo/README.md

 #### Pre-requirements

-It goes without saying that at the very least a working copy of both [`Git`][git] (version 1.8.5 or greater, the script will not run with an older version) and [`Ruby`][ruby] need to be installed on your machine.
+It goes without saying that at the very least a working copy of both [`Git`][git] (version 1.8.5 or greater, the script will not run with an older version) and [`Ruby`][ruby] (version 1.9.3 and newer) need to be installed on your machine.
 Also, the script has currently only been tested under Linux, not windows.

 [git]: http://git-scm.com
 [ruby]: http://www.ruby-lang.org